madetech/blog/posts/defensive_programming.md

-# Why being so defensive when programming ?
+# Why being so defensive about programming ?

 Programming style is often categorised on the architecture of the code itself but the code style also can differ a lot within the same kind of architecture.
 Defensive Programming is derivated from the notion that very few things can be trusted when running a program and adding more checks are helping to improve the stability of it.
 It's a clear defense against Murphy’s famous law which states that whatever you do, everything will go wrong anyway.